thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

   Sailing in Paradise would love to create a 2024 Christmas Party that you and your guests will remember forever!
 So please fill out our enquiry form, send us an email or give us a bell.
 We are a friendly, professional crew and we’d love the chance to chat with you.

+  ##### W﻿hat's Included with your Christmas Party Boat?

+  * Bespoke planning service

+  * E﻿xclusive Charter of vessel [(see our boats here)](https://sailinginparadise.com.au/our-boats/)

+  * F﻿riendly, professional skipper and crew

+  * Use of 2 large eskies with ice (BYO drinks welcome)

+  * I﻿sland Activities including SUPs, splash mats, beach volleyball

+  * Amazing Sound System (with Ipad/Spotify control

+  * Photo memories of your charter

+    \*C﻿atering and beverages are available as optional extras and

+  **Christmas Party Boat C﻿harters available from $500 to $860 per hour (min 3 hours)**
 contentBox:
   buttonTitle: ""
   buttonUrl: ""